SmilyOrg/photofield/README.md

 ### Features

 * **Seamless zoomable interface**.
-Thanks to tiled image loading supported by [OpenSeadragon] and the API implementing tile rendering, you can switch between levels of detail seamlessly without loading a special detailed or fullscreen view.
+Thanks to tiled image loading supported by [OpenLayers] and the API implementing tile rendering, you can switch between levels of detail seamlessly without loading a special detailed or fullscreen view.